Invulu/organic-profile-block/README.txt

 == Changelog ==

+= 1.3 =
+* Updated for Gutenberg 4.2.0 compatibility
+* Added formatting support for name and title headings
+* Commenting and cleanup

 = 1.2 =
-* Updated blocks to editor for Gutenberg 3.1.0 compatibility
+* Updated for Gutenberg 3.1.0 compatibility

 = 1.1 =
 * Changed Editable fields to RichText fields